 Boylan, John and Syntetos, Aris, Intermittent Demand Forecasting: Context, Methods and Applications, Wiley, 2021.
 Intermittent Demand Forecasting is for anyone who is interested in improving forecasts of intermittent demand products, and enhancing the management of inventories.
 Whether you are a practitioner, at the sharp end of demand planning, a software designer, a student, an academic teaching operational research or operations management courses, or a researcher in this field, we hope that the book will inspire you to rethink demand forecasting.
 If you do so, then you can contribute towards significant economic and environmental benefits.
 Purchase at the link above and receive 20% discount; enter code IDF20.

-Fildes, Robert and Ord, Keith, Principles of Business Forecasting, Cengage, 2012.
+Fildes, Robert, Ord, Keith, and Kourentzes, Nikolaos Principles of Business Forecasting, Wessex, 2017.
 This book serves both as a textbook for students and as a reference book for experienced forecasters in the many fields where forecasting is applied.
 The book introduces both standard and advanced forecasting methods and their underlying models, and also includes general principles to guide and simplify forecasting practice.
 The overall aim remains one of ensuring the techniques can be applied.
 A key strength of the book is its emphasis on real data sets, taken from government and business sources and used in each chapter’s examples and exercises.
 Forecasting techniques are demonstrated using a variety of software platforms and the companion website provides easy-to-use Excel® macros to support the basic methods.